rustenburgJ/IASC-2P02/blog.md

 Links: Literary    |   Literary highlighted with mouse, red links
 ![](images/3LinksRommel.jpg)  |   ![](images/3bColouredLinks.jpg)

-The links button on the Voyant panel shows Voyant's analysis of Rommel's article; clicking on the links button shows the connecting links and clicking on a word with the mouse, e.g., Literary.
+The links button on the Voyant panel shows Voyant's analysis of Rommel's article; clicking on a button shows the links it connects to,
+in this case when the Literary button is clicked the connecting links turn red.

+<><><><>

 We have read about the parallel structure, programmers and technical people would recognize the separation of operating system and applications run on the system from users.
 The humanities have discussed the personal and the political, rules and laws are made in the public sphere and can be changed, e.g., segregation, separation.
 Social justice workers work to break these barriers from inside and outside the system.
 McPherson discusses the mid 1960s, and the later.
 This work is not done, until we look but no longer see the question "Why are the digital humanities so white?"